Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ---
 slug: "update-your-capacitor-apps-seamlessly-using-capacitor-updater"
 title: Update your Capacitor apps seamlessly using Capacitor-updater
-description: Greetings Capacitor Community, today I'll be helping you setup Capacitor-updater into your app.
+description: Greetings Capacitor Ionic Community, today I'll be helping you setup Capacitor-updater into your app.
 So that you can do seamless releases.
 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu